ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

 I have fixed the execution of the code so on each execution the dsl is imported.
 This solves the problem that the dsl was being modified by some rogue solution.

+### Create a smaller training dataset

+Since I have seen that the model is able to overfit to a small dataset, and does not seem to learn from a huge dataset, I believe we should try training on a smaller selected samples.

 ## Results

 ### Speed tests